-- by a party's request for continuance shall be added to the six month period. (adopted June 21, 2021, effective July 1, 2021) - 4.18 All decisions of the Civil Service Commission will be considered final on the date of issuance except as provided in Section 4.19.
-If a re-hearing is granted, the Rules of the Commission regarding time limitations as set forth in Sections 4.12 and 4.17 of this rule shall apply. (adopted October 26, 1982; amended January 21, 1988, effective February 1, 1988) - 4.19 The Commission shall receive and consider any application for re-hearing filed within ten (10) calendar days of the issuance of the decision by the Civil Service Commission.
+- by a party's request for continuance shall be added to the six month period. (adopted June 21, 2021, effective July 1, 2021) - 4.18 All decisions of the Civil Service Commission will be considered final on the date of notification of the disposition from the Department of Civil Service except as provided in Section 4.19.
+If a re-hearing is granted, the Rules of the Commission regarding time limitations as set forth in Sections 4.12 and 4.17 of this rule shall apply. (adopted October 26, 1982; amended January 21, 1988, effective February 1, 1988; amended March 8, 2024, effective April 1, 2024) - 4.19 The Commission shall receive and consider any application for re-hearing filed within ten (10) calendar days of the issuance of the decision by the Civil Service Commission.
 In such cases, the decision will be considered final on the date of notification of the disposition of the request for re-hearing. (amended January 21, 1988, effective February 1, 1988) - 4.20 Decisions of the Civil Service Commission may be appealed to the Court of Appeal, 4th Circuit.
 Such appeals must be filed with the Personnel Director within thirty (30) calendar days of the date that the decision becomes final. (adopted January 21, 1988, effective February 1, 1988) - 4.21 Attorneys' Fees (adopted May 15, 2006, effective June 1, 2006) - (a) When the Commission renders a decision it may order either party to pay attorney's fees in an amount not to exceed \$1,500 if the disciplinary action or the appeal was frivolous or malicious. - (b) The hearing examiner may allow such evidence and argument in support of the request for attorney's fees as is deemed appropriate considering the status of the appeal at the time the request for attorney's fees is filed.
-Any request for attorney's fees must be filed in writing with the Commission prior to the final disposition of the appeal. - 4.22 Commissioners may execute decisions electronically, provided security procedures are in place that ensure the authenticity of each Commissioner's digital signature, including a time and date stamp on which the signature was authorized, and provided that the Commission ensures encryption measures are in place to ensure secure access of the software application. (adopted July 20, 2020)
+Any request for attorney's fees must be filed in writing with the Commission prior to the final disposition of the appeal. - 4.22 Commissioners may execute decisions electronically, provided security procedures are in place that ensure the authenticity of each Commissioner's digital signature, including a time and date stamp on which the signature was authorized, and provided that the Commission ensures encryption measures are in place to ensure secure access of the software application. (adopted July 20, 2020) - 4.23 An appeal under this Section is abandoned when the appellant and/or the appointing authority fail to take any step in its prosecution or defense for a period of three years.
+This provision shall be operative without formal order, but, on ex parte motion of the appellant, appointing authority, or other interested person by affidavit which provides that no step has been timely taken in the prosecution or defense of the appeal, as confirmed by the Civil Service Department, the Commission shall enter a formal order of dismissal as of the date of its abandonment.
+A motion to set aside the dismissal may be filed within 30 days of the date of the Commission's order of dismissal.